marios-gnk/monte-carlo-estimation/README.md

 - $g$ is the probability density function of the $\text{Exp}(\theta = 100)$ distribution (the so-called importance function)
 - $Y_i \sim \text{Exp}(\theta = 100), i=1,2,\dots,n$ are independent random variables

-## ✍️ Notes
-- All experiments use $n=10^5$ simulations for consistency.
-- Plots illustrate the convergence of the estimators as the sample size increases.
-- Randomness may be lead to slight variations in numerical results.

 ## ▶️ Running the Code

 1. Clone or download this repository.